 Abby, Hannah, me and Russ — we all played tennis together at St Marks and even met fellow tennis captains from years past!

 Wednesday and Thursday morning I had scheduled meetings in New York and planned on heading back to Boston Thursday at noon…that is until I checked my email.
 In a split second my plans changed!
 My mother pulled a fast one- she sent me an email from Ticketmaster confirming our ticket purchase to the US Open.
 I was beyond excited as my mom and I are tennis nuts.
+I recently switched to an amex blue card so that I can also buy event tickets before the general public can.
+Yes, I love it that much!
 Last year we went to Wimbledon and we made a pact to attend every Tennis Grand Slam together.

 With our Grounds Admissions passes at The US Open, we watched 12+ hours of non-stop tennis for $74 each!
 We were lucky to snag front row Grandstand seats and watched Tsonga, Kvitova and the Williams sisters in a thrilling 3 set doubles match.
 We then headed over to Court 10 and saw the end of the 5 set Verdasco match before hightailing it to Court 17 to watch the 15 year old phenom CiCi Bellis.
 The crowd was very loud and pro-Bellis, I can’t tell you what a hard ball she strikes!